Overcoming Emotional Roadblocks to Leadership Effectiveness

 Time Scarcity and Scheduling Challenges

-Executives operate on demanding schedules, balancing board responsibilities, investor relations, and team oversight.
-The perception that therapy requires substantial time can deter leaders from seeking support.
+You most likely have a demanding schedule, balancing multiple organizational priorities and stakeholder interests.
+The perception that therapy requires substantial time can often deter leaders from seeking support.

 - Long work hours and frequent travel make scheduling difficult.